aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 Boolean|true

-Specify enabling or disabling syntax highlighting for code block.
-If you want other syntax highlighting library, specify `highlight: false` and then Aigis will disabled the syntax highlighting.
+Specify enabling or disabling syntax highlighting for the code block.
+If you want another syntax highlighting library, specify `highlight: false` and then Aigis will disable the syntax highlighting.

 ## timestamp_format: (optional)
 Type|Default